-Aquarium filter waterfall noise occurs when the water level is too low inside the tank.
+The waterfall noise occurs when the tank’s water level is too low.
 Therefore, the filter splashes water a longer distance than usual.
 The further the water drops, the louder the aquarium filter noise.
 Intense waterfall noises can make your fish anxious and restless.
 The fish may also find it difficult to eat or swim against the powerful currents.

 However, some aquarium filters are designed to mimic waterfall noises.
 If that’s the case, regulate the sound to comfortable levels to keep your aquarium livestock happy.
 The most effective way to fix aquarium filter waterfall noise is to increase the water volume in your aquarium.
 If the filter is submerged correctly, the water will not splash more or cause noises.